 Investing is one of the ways you can create a solid financial base for yourself in the future.
 It's a long-term process, the main objective of which is to put some of your income "to work" in assets that generate a return and so speed up the accumulation of capital.

-Judging by the history of the financial markets, depending on the type of investment asset, over the long term you can expect to earn a return of up to 10 per cent on invested capital.
+Judging by the history of the financial markets, depending on the type of investment asset, over the long term you can expect to earn an average annual return of up to 10 per cent on invested capital.

 |Long-term U.S. Treasury bonds*||4.9%|

 Periodic investing sharply reduces the risk of fluctuations, is attractive for those who don't actively follow the financial markets and doesn't require big starting capital, yet helps to accummulate a significant amount of assets.

 The graph below illustrates, based on historic data for returns on U.S. stocks, how accumulated capital would have changed if 100 U.S. dollars had been invested every month.

 Where do we invest?

 The investment management team that works in "Invalda INVL" group companies includes more than 10 professionals whose experience helps to select the most appropriate investments in every country and to reduce potential risks.